daydreamersjp/SimilarLineFromDMM/README.md

    - ./AWS_files/app.py
 </br>

-####  4) making the app accessible through HTML from the world by running it on AWS Linux instance.
+####  4) making the app externally accessible through HTML by running it on AWS Linux instance.
 </br>